OncologyHNJ/PULPO-v.1.0/README.md

 - For NGS CNVs:

     - source: "ngs", format: "cns" or "bed" depending on your CNV caller.
+ You have to convert your files in a bed or cns format before executing PULPO and also add the file directory of each sample in the samples.tsv of tour cohort analysis mantaining the directory structure waited for PULPO.

 ### 5. Signature Catalogue